keys7/Air_Canvas_ML/README.md

 ### Conclusion

 Air Canvas transforms traditional digital drawing by integrating intuitive hand gestures with advanced computer vision technologies.
 By harnessing OpenCV for video processing and MediaPipe for accurate hand tracking and landmark detection, this project enables users to create digital art effortlessly through natural hand movements.
-Whether for artistic expression, interactive design, or educational purposes, Air Canvas offers a seamless and engaging user experience, bridging the gap between physical gesture and digital creation.
+Air Canvas offers a seamless and engaging user experience, bridging the gap between physical gestures and digital creation, whether for artistic expression, interactive design, or educational purposes.